Pieksämäki railway station: History

-The completion of the perpendicular track meant a rise of importance for the Pieksämäki station, and it soon got its own restaurant.
+Completing the perpendicular track meant a rise of importance for the Pieksämäki station, and it soon got its own restaurant.
 The proximity of the railroad had also resulted in another habitation centre near the station, and in the 1920s, it outgrew the old Tienristi, thus becoming the centre of the area.
 The separate Pieksämäki village became a market town called Pieksämä in 1930, but the Finnish Railway Institute did not rename the station.
 Later, the city council changed its mind, and Pieksämä was renamed back to Pieksämäki in 1948.
 During World War II, the important crossing point station was the target of many bombings, and the station restaurant also burned down.
 Nevertheless, traffic increased both during and after the war.
 This was partly because of a track between Varkaus and Joensuu, built in 1940.

 Pieksämäki became a central place for the VR Group, receiving a repair shop and a depot.
 The trackyard is one of the largest in Finland, over 6 kilometres long, with almost 100 kilometres of track.

 The current central traffic station at Pieksämäki was completed in 1981.
 Pieksämäki is the terminus for many passenger trains, and all trains passing it also stop at the station.
 It is nowadays a control station, because traffic control in the nearby railway traffic points are handled remotely from Pieksämäki.

 Services

+Pieksämäki railway station is served by all long-distance trains that travel via the Savonia railway from Helsinki to Kuopio, Kajaani and Oulu.
+There are also long-distance train connections to Helsinki via Jyväskylä and Tampere as well as some railbus services to Joensuu.

 There is also bus traffic from the station.

+Departure tracks

+Pieksämäki railway station has four platform tracks numbered 1, 3, 4 and 6.